chrisweb/chris.lu/README_WIP.md

 > TypeError: page.mdx:TypeError: Cannot read properties of undefined (reading 'inTable')

-by adding the [remark "GitHub Flavored Markdown" (GFM) plugin](https://www.npmjs.com/package/remark-gfm) we extend the syntax features provided by the original markdown with the extensions (for autolink literals, footnotes, strikethrough, tables, tasklists) to markdown that you may know from github (for example when writing an issue or a discussion post on github)
+by adding the [remark "GitHub Flavored Markdown" (GFM) plugin](https://www.npmjs.com/package/remark-gfm) we extend the syntax features provided by the original markdown with the extensions (for autolink literals, footnotes, strikethrough, tables, tasklists) to markdown that you may know from github (for example when writing an issue or a discussion on github)

 Note: if you use **remark-gfm** and if you haven't already transformed your next.config.js to a next.config.mjs (ESM version) you will need to do so now, because as mentioned in their [install instrcutions](https://github.com/remarkjs/remark-gfm#install) the **remark-gfm** package is ESM only